Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Enumeration ~ Linux.md

 - `ps aux | grep root`  (processes that belong to user root)
 - `ps aux | grep program_name`

+- `ps` (Displays information about running processes on a Unix-like operating system.
+Interesting in post-exploitation because it allows an attacker to gather information about the running processes on the compromised system, potentially identifying vulnerabilities or valuable targets.)
+- `pgrep process_name` (Searches for and lists the process IDs (PIDs) of processes that match a given name.
+Interesting in post-exploitation because it helps identify specific processes by name, which can be useful for targeting or interacting with them.)
+- `shell`
+    - `top` (Displays real-time system information, including running processes.
+Interesting in post-exploitation for monitoring system activity.)
+    - `/bin/bash -i` (Starts an interactive Bash shell.
+Interesting in post-exploitation because gaining access to a shell is a pivotal step for further interaction and control over the compromised system.)
+    - `ps` (Displays information about running processes.)
+    - `ps aux` (Displays detailed information about all running processes.)
+    - `crontab -l` (Lists the cron jobs of the current user.
+Interesting in post-exploitation for identifying scheduled tasks.)
+    - `ls -al /etc/cron*` (Lists cron-related files in the /etc directory.
+Interesting in post-exploitation for examining cron configurations.)
+    - `cat /etc/cron*` (Displays the contents of cron-related files.)
+- `ps aux | grep root` (Combines `ps` with `grep` to list processes owned by the user "root."
+Interesting in post-exploitation because it helps identify processes running with elevated privileges, which may be crucial for escalating privileges or targeting critical system components.)
+- `ps aux | grep program_name` (Lists processes and filters them based on a specific program name (`program_name`).
+Interesting in post-exploitation because it allows the attacker to identify and target processes associated with a particular program or service, potentially for further exploitation or manipulation.)

+cat /etc/shells

 ##### Automating Linux Local Enumeration